Cycling team manager threatens hunger strike over coronavirus quarantine in UAE

 Emirati authorities ordered the lockdown in the luxury Crown Plaza and W hotel in Yas Island after two Italian members of the UAE Tour the riders were participating in were suspected of contracting the coronavirus.

+The UAE, a regional business hub and major transit point for passengers traveling to China and other destinations in Asia, said the number of coronavirus infected cases in the country had risen to 27, after six new cases were discovered.

+The health ministry said in a tweet on Tuesday that the six new cases, in people from Russia, Italy, Germany and Colombia, had been discovered after examining the contacts of two members of the cycling event.

-The health department said on Friday that 167 people isolated on the island had tested negative.
+On Friday, the health department said 167 people isolated on the island had tested negative.
 Former Tour de France winner Chris Froome and his fellow Team Ineos riders were among those allowed to leave their hotel and travel home, the team said on Sunday.

 “We have done a second test on Sunday and we received the results on Monday, they were all negative for the virus,” Damiani told Reuters by phone.